 - Lab tools and tests, also known as synthetic monitoring tools, run in controlled environments with very few variables.
 These use the same test conditions or environment to run tests consistently to observe the performance of a web page.
 The advantage here is that you can run the same tests over and over again without any variables to measure the performance of your web page.
 Tools such as Lighthouse, WebPageTest, Ahrefs’ Site Audit, and Sematext Synthetics fall under lab tools.

 Lab tools help you during the development and testing of websites to maintain good scores in each of the Core Web Vitals.
-Similarly, field tools help in validating those scores with real-world users after a website is deployed to production.
+Similarly, field tools help validate those scores with real-world users after a website is deployed to production.
+Read this Core Web Vitals monitoring tools comparison to see what are the best options available from each category.

 Monitor Core Web Vitals Metrics with Sematext